 Parameters tuning.

-The first parameter to tune in the design matrix C, which can be determined using either prior biological knowledge, or a data-driven approach.
+The first parameter to tune is the design matrix C, which can be determined using either prior biological knowledge, or a data-driven approach.
 The latter approach uses PLS method implemented in mixOmics that models pair-wise associations between omics datasets.
 If the correlation between the first component of each omics dataset is above a given threshold (e.g. 0.8) then a connection between those datasets is included in the DIABLO design.